Animating the camera with a curve

 Exporting the camera video

-NDunes provides the ability to export the camera animation shots to be used outside of NDunes as frames and video.
+NDunes can then export the camera animation shots to be used outside of NDunes as frames and video.
 See the Rendering a camera animation topic.

 Render menu